-IndiaFilings » Learn » Authorised Capital VS Paid up Capital with Illustration
+IndiaFilings / Learn / Authorised Capital Vs Paid Up Capital

 Authorised Capital VS Paid up Capital with Illustration

-A private limited compan or one-person company, or limited company will have its share capital classified under various types in the financial statements.
+A private limited company or one-person company, or limited company will have its share capital classified under various types in the financial statements.
 Vide the Companies Amendment Act 2015, the requirement for paid-up capital for the company has been removed.
 However, the requirement for authorized capital still exists.
 Therefore, to help Entrepreneurs understand the differences, we explain the differences between authorized and paid-up capital in detail.
+In this guide, you will also understand what is paid up capital and what is authorised capital meaning.

 What is Authorised capital?